Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

         scale_to="magnitude"
     )

-Then we are good for running the analysis:
+Then we are all set for running the analysis:

 .. code-block:: python